 If you would like to get a graphic example of how heavily treated town water actually is, put some straight out of the tap into a drink bottle, and close the lid.
 Leave it for a few minutes, remove the lid and smell the water inside the bottle.
 You will most likely experience a rather unpleasant smell of chlorine.
 Compare the smell to that of a bottle of pure water.
 A dramatic difference!

 However, once you have established your starter, regular tap water won't hurt it.
 While I would still recommend using some sort of filter, I use tap water myself and my starters are very healthy.
-But they are very well established.
+This is because they are very well established.

 Following is a brief list of excellent sourdough starter food, and a brief explanation of what each thing will do to your ferment, as well as how to prepare it, if it requires preparation at all.